Pi-And-More/PAM_Tools/README.md

 # PAM_Tools

-Some functions which speed up programming.
+Some functions which speed up use of IFTTT and file system functions

-You can read about it in more detail on https://piandmore.wordpress.com/tag/library/
+You can read about it in more detail on https://piandmore.wordpress.com/tag/PAM_Tools/